maarutan/keycalm.nvim/README.md

 ## How It Works

 1. **Monitor Keypresses**: Tracks keys specified in the `keys` option.
-2. **Notify on Excessive Use**: Triggers a notification after 10 rapid keypresses.
+2. **Notify on Excessive Use**: Triggers a notification after the configured number of rapid keypresses.
-3. **Reset Automatically**: Resets the keypress counter after the specified delay.
+3. **Reset Automatically**: Resets the keypress counter after the specified timeout.
+4. **Temporarily Block Keys**: Blocks monitored keys temporarily to encourage a pause.
-4. **Skip the Delay**: Use the `skip_key` shortcut to clear delays instantly.
+5. **Skip Delays**: Use the `skip_key` shortcut to instantly reset counts and unblock keys.
+6. **Ignored Filetypes**: Automatically skips monitoring in ignored filetypes for seamless experience.

 ---

 ## Troubleshooting

 ### Notifications Not Showing

 - Ensure that `vim.notify` is available in your Neovim setup.
-- Verify the configuration with the `setup` function.
+- Verify the configuration in the `setup` function.

 ### Keys Not Responding

-- Check if the `max_count` is reached for the key.
-If yes, use the `skip_key` to reset the delay.
+- Check if the `max_count` limit is reached for the key.
+If so, use the `skip_key` to reset the delay.

 ### Customization Not Working

 - Ensure the options are passed correctly in the `setup` function.

 ---